CleverRaven/Cataclysm-DDA/doc/JSON_INFO.md

-"ammo": [ "NULL" ],       // Ammo types used for reloading "revert_to": "torch_done", // Transforms into item when charges are expended "use_action": "firestarter" // Action performed when tool is used, see special definition below "purification_factor": 1    // If item is used to purify water, additional multiplicative factor to the time taken.
+"ammo": [ "NULL" ],       // Ammo types used for reloading "revert_to": "torch_done", // Transforms into item when charges are expended "use_action": "firestarter" // Action performed when tool is used, see special definition below "purification_factor": 1    // (OPTIONAL) If item is used to purify water, additional multiplicative factor to the time taken.
 0 results in a constant time.
 ```

 ### Seed Data